 If you cycle regularly the health benefits are numerous, from helping you lose weight to being beneficial for the planet.
 If you go a step further and take on endurance events and long-distance cycling competitions you will need to train a lot and also get your nutrition right, which has huge benefits.
 Here we look at both training and nutrition for long distance cycling, and also some other positives of cycling on your overall well being.

-Training for any endurance event requires good organisation, discipline and sacrifice.
+Training for any endurance event requires good organisation, a cycling training plan, discipline and sacrifice.
 Those professionals who can focus all their attention into the sport can, in many ways, be more flexible than the amateur as they may not have a full-time job.
 Sure, they train a lot more because they need to get the results.
 However, for those who are working the 9 to 5, and endurance or long-distance cycling as a serious hobby, you need to fit in training around your schedule.
 And stick to it.

 I spoke to Christian who is the Styrkr team leader.
 He gave me a rough idea of what his training routine looks like when he has a full-time job from 8.30am to 6.30pm: